 What are LED Headlights?

-LED headlights operate unlike any of the others.
+LED headlights operate differently from any of the others.
 Negative electrons run along holes from the semiconductor.
 As these electrons move, they produce light-emitting diodes, which is where the name comes from.

 As the electrons enter one of the low-energy holes, photons are released, leading to electroluminescence.
-This process is operating at lightning-fast speeds, creating the beam you are used to seeing.
+This process moves at lightning-fast speeds, creating the beam you are used to seeing.

 LED Headlight Pros